danila-b/arrow-webtransport/README.md

 Open the client in your browser: [https://localhost:5173](https://localhost:5173)

+> [!NOTE]
+> You need to use a browser that supports WebTransport - for example, Chrome or Mozilla.

 ## Notes

-- Chrome is the target client for WebTransport.
+- The code is tested on Chrome browser.
 - This is a research prototype: the goal is to get reliable experiments and measurements, not a production-ready service.

 ## Linting